DigiBP/Team-Blueberries/README.md

 <h3 id="4.3 Decision Tables">4.3 Decision Tables</h3>
 <p>To keep the modeling process as lean as possible, we used two decision tables (DMN).</p>
-<p>In the first DMN it is first checked which type of absence is desired.
-This can be seen in the first line.</p>
+<p>The first DMN, cheks which type of absence is desired.
+This can be seen in the first column.</p>
-<p>After that, there are a number of additional specifications that must be met in order for the test to be approved either automatically or provisionally.
+<p>After that, there are a number of additional specifications that must be met in order for the request to be approved either automatically or provisionally.
 If a requirement is not met, the request is rejected.</p>
-<p>The second DMN represents the second step to ensure that the capacity of the team is not reached when an emyployee wants to take time off.
-The team capacity is different for each department.
-For the Administration department the limit is &lt;70% and for the Production &lt;50%.
-Requests which are over the set capacity will be automatically rejected.
-Requests which are in the range, are going to the manager.
-For all departments, if the capacity is under &lt;20% the request is automatically approved.</p>
+<p>The second DMN, ensures that the capacity of the team is not reached when an emyployee wants to take time off.</p>
 <p>In the following subsections, the DRD models and the corresponding DMN models can be viewed.</p>
 </br>